 Major league sporting team action is just a short drive away.
-World-class swimming events are hosted at the Fort Lauderdale Aquatic Complex.

 Comprehensive Health Care

 A comprehensive network of public and private hospitals serves Fort Lauderdale.
 Among the area’s 24 hospitals are nationally-recognized leaders in cardiovascular medicine, childcare, sports medicine and rehabilitation.
 The area also offers wellness programs, nursing homes, hospices and mental health facilities, along with over 2,900 physicians and 25,000 nurses.
 Broward General Medical Center completed a major 400,000 square foot expansion, including a new emergency department and trauma center with rooftop helipad, critical care units, an outpatient imaging center and more.

 A Strong Commitment to Public Schools

 The Broward County Public School District is the sixth largest public school system in the United States and the second largest in the state of Florida.
 BCPS is Florida’s first fully accredited school system since 1962.
 BCPS has over 265,000 students and approximately 175,000 adult students in 238 schools, centers and technical colleges, and 103 charter schools.
 BCPS serves a diverse student population.
 Students are from 208 different countries and speak 181 different languages.
 As part of a multi-billion dollar capital improvement program, a significant number of new schools have been built and many schools received needed improvements.

 Broward County school leaders are building a state-of-the-art infrastructure that is redefining the scope of education.
 The school district provides on-time, on-demand staff development courses to 17,000 teachers.